 You are here

-Hepatitis A virus (HAV) is found in the stool of a person who has a hepatitis A infection.
-It is passed when a person eats or drinks something that has come in contact with stools.
-This is called ‘oral-fecal’ transmission.
+The hepatitis A is found in the stool of a person who has hepatitis A. It is passed when a person eats or drinks something that has come in contact with stools.
 Common ways the virus can be passed include:

-- Person to person contact, such as not washing hands after using the bathroom then preparing or sharing food
+- person-to-person contact, such as not washing hands after using the bathroom and then preparing or sharing food

 If you plan to travel to a country where hepatitis A is common, you should get the hepatitis A vaccine before you go.
 You can also lower your chances of getting hepatitis A by avoiding uncooked foods and untreated tap water.

-Feces and body fluids have the highest levels of virus two weeks before symptoms start.
-During this time, it easiest to pass on HAV, although the virus can be still be passed after symptoms start.
+Stool and body fluids have the highest levels of the virus two weeks before symptoms start.
+During this time, it easiest to pass on hepatitis A, although the virus can be still be passed after symptoms start.

 Tests and Diagnosis

-Your health provider will ask questions about your symptoms and where you have eaten or travelled.
-You may have blood tests to tell if your liver is inflamed and whether you have antibodies to the hepatitis A virus.
-Antibodies show that you have come in contact with the virus.
+Testing for hepatitis A is usually done with a blood sample.
+Testing can check if your liver is inflamed and whether you have antibodies to hepatitis A. Antibodies show that you have come in contact with the virus.